-Sponsored By Nobody is an international theatre company in search of a blue collar avant garde, led by Kevin Doyle (artistic director), Mike Carlsen (associate artistic director).
+Sponsored By Nobody is an international theatre company in search of a blue collar avant garde, led by Kevin Doyle (artistic director) and Mike Carlsen (associate artistic director).
 We create works of interdisciplinary theatre that explores complex social issues or public policy issues which we believe cannot be adequately represented via traditional theatrical realism.
 Our approach revolves around abstraction, repetition, deconstruction and splicing/collage techniques as a means to transcend our culture’s generic responses to social issues.
 We incorporate elements of dance, film, installation, live-camera usage, and complex audio-video design systems -- while employing “found-texts” and our own original writing.
 Since 2007, Sponsored By Nobody has established a reputation between New York and Europe for presenting abrasive theatre that refuses to relinquish the idea of art as a catalyst for social change.
 With our core group of collaborators, we remain committed to a collaborative development process and operate with a sense of urgency on each project we undertake.
 The goal of maintaining a sense of relevance to our contemporary reality remains a foundation of our approach.
 Previous works: W.M.D. (just the low points) at The Game Is Up!
 Festival at the Vooruit Arts Center (Gent); ATM or this is [not] new york at the Monty Kultuurfaktorij (Antwerp); Behind The Bullseye at the Ontological Theater (New York); FOX(y) FRIENDS at HERE Arts Center (New York); Compression of a Casualty at the Brick Theater (Brooklyn); not from canada at the Monty Kultuurfaktorij (Antwerp); The Position at Soho Think Tank's ICE FACTORY Festival at the Ohio Theatre; and Americans n' Indians at the 3LD Art & Technology Center (New York) in a co-production with Het Festival (Gent) and Belgian actors Matthieu Sys and Boris Van Severen.

 "Sponsored By Nobody are looking to defibrillate American theater with the short, sharp shocks of the uncomfortably familiar." -- THE BROOKLYN RAIL